natalieagus/50002/docs/Project/1D Project/checkoff1.md

 - **Output**: ALU[31:0], **z, v, n**
 - Follow [ALU Lab](/lab/lab5) **functionalities** and **modularity** format.
 - Note that the output of this FPGA ALU **MUST include z, v, n.**
-- **Manually** able key in 32-bit A, 32-bit B, and ALUFN (easiest way is to use dip switches on the IO, but you’re free to be creative) and observe ALL 32 output bits on the Alchitry-IO (LED/7seg, or any output device of your choice) to check manually that the output is **correct.
+- **Manually** able key in 32-bit A, 32-bit B, and ALUFN (easiest way is to use dip switches on the IO, but you’re free to be creative) and observe ALL 32 output bits on the Alchitry-IO (LED/7seg, or any output device of your choice) to check manually that the output is **correct. <span class="orange-bold">This is the bare minimum</span>, you will get an automatic zero if you fail to bring a working hardware.
+  - A working simulator does <span class="orange-bold">not</span> count, it goes towards Lab credits
 - [Automated ALU Tester](#automated-tester) using FSM

 If you have completed the ALU Lab, then you would’ve completed majority of this checkoff.
 Consult the [rubric](#rubric) for more details.

+### Minimum Requirement

+To make it crystal clear, the minimum requirement for the checkoff is to come with the hardware and allow us to **manually** test the functionality of your ALU on the hardware (FPGA).
+If you fail to do this, you get an automatic zero.
+The rubric will not apply anymore.

 ## Constraints

 Strictly <span class="orange-bold">no</span> usage of math and compare Lucid operators (see below) when implementing all 13 ALU operations stated in the lab handout: `ADD, SUB, MUL, SHL, SRA, SHR, CMPEQ, CMPLE, CMPLT, AND, OR, XOR, A`.